 - Generate and feature as many testimonials and reviews as you can.
 There is never enough when it comes to getting reviews and testimonials.
 You want to incentivise your customers to provide reviews.
 Giving a 5-star service or having a product that ‘speaks for itself’ is great but won’t get you enough reviews.
 You need to get people to go out of their way to leave reviews.

 - Take consistent and solid stance on general society issues that mean a lot to people.
-For example, being active in promoting eco-friendly products and environmentally friendly economy, will earn you a few points.
+For example, being active in promoting eco-friendly products and an environmentally friendly economy, will earn you a few points.
 Or it could be taking initiatives that have to do with mental health.

 - Use influencers to promote your products and services.
 People buy from people they like.
 If your business is recommended by people that other people trusts, you are moving the needle indeed.